Lombiq/Orchard-Content-Editors/Readme.md

 ## About

 Module for managing advanced content editing processes based on editor groups and asynchronous operations.
+We also used this module for the new [Smithsonian Folkways Recordings website](https://folkways.si.edu/) when migrating it from Orchard 1 to Orchard Core ([see case study](https://lombiq.com/blog/smithsonian-folkways-recordings-now-upgraded-to-orchard-core)).

 Do you want to quickly try out this project and see it in action?
 Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!